CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 ![copy and paste note](images/song_02_5.png)

-!!! hint "Copy and Paste Note with Parameters"
+!!! tip "Copy and Paste Note with Parameters"

     By using the [Collectively Selection Tool](../song_05) to specify the range and copy, you can also copy the note adjustment value, beat, dynamics marks and other parameters within the range.
 Afterwards, by specifying the position with the cursor and pasting, you can easily reproduce the original notes and adjustment values.